Latvian Higher League: Transfers from Virslīga

+Transfers to Virslīga

 Rivalries

-The most well-known rivalry is the Kurzeme Derby (Kurzemes derbijs) between Ventspils and Liepāja.
+The most well-known rivalry is the Kurzeme derby (Kurzemes derbijs) between Ventspils and Liepāja.
 The two biggest clubs in Kurzeme have played 86 matches between themselves with a record of 31–28–27 (including Metalurgs) in favor of Liepāja prior to the 2019 Virslīga.

 Since 2016, the Riga Derby (Rīgas derbijs) was started between Riga FC and Rīgas FS as two clubs were promoted at the same time.
 A 2019 match in Skonto Stadium between the two sides broke a ten-year attendance record.